 This magic of the exterior is easily transferred to the interior.
 By choosing the right materials, textures, colors, and patterns – your home becomes a maritime oasis.
 The starting point is the Mediterranean style.
 The characteristics of this style can be complemented by elements of related design styles, and thus, the unique interior is designed.

 Let’s start by choosing the colors.
 The blueness of the Adriatic Sea and flowers of rosemary; blue/purple hues of irises; purple shades of bougainvillea, violets, lavender, eggplant; white stone houses and streets; green shades of pine, olive, mint, basil, sage; yellow optimism of the Sun and juicy lemon; warm earth tones, so-called “terracotta”; red tomato and wine – this is a refreshing color palette of this beautiful Croatian region.

-Bright shades of blue and green, in addition to white, are often used for decorating small spaces.
+Bright tints of blue and green, in addition to white, are often used for decorating small spaces.
 Walls painted in these tints seem more distant than they actually are, thus creating the illusion of more space.